FreemapSlovakia/freemap-mapnik/doc/INSTALL.md

 ## Setup imposm and freemap-mapnik services

-In order to run both imposm and freemap-mapnik services, you'll find these two ready made files in the `./etc/systemd/` folder.
+In order to run both imposm and freemap-mapnik services, you'll find these two ready made files in the [etc/systemd](../etc/systemd/) folder.

-- Copy these two files in the relevant directory of your system : to allow these services to run independently of any user login, place them into the `/etc/systemd/system` folder.
+- Copy these two files in the relevant directory of your system to allow these services to run independently of any user login, place them into the `/etc/systemd/system` folder.
 - Each of these two files must be edited and customized according to the installation folder, the relevant username, the database name and the login/password database account
-- Tell the system some things have changed : `sudo systemctl daemon-reload`
+- Tell the system some things have changed: `sudo systemctl daemon-reload`
 - Enable and start imposm:

   ```bash